Located at the Lekki Peninsula, Eleko Beach is an exquisite destination with outstanding picturesque views.

 Most Common Beachgoers

 Lagos state, Nigeria, has some of the most temperate climates ideal for beachgoers.
-Through the year, expect a balmy yet comfortable sunray beaming down on Eleko.
+Expect a balmy yet comfortable sunray beaming down on Eleko throughout the year.

 Also, rainy days in Lagos aren’t few and far between, so check out the weather forecast before paying a visit.